Victor Ochi

-Victor Ochi (born October 2, 1993) is a former American football linebacker.
+Victor Ochi (born October 2, 1993) is an American former professional football linebacker.
 He played college football at Stony Brook.
-He was originally signed as an undrafted free agent by the Baltimore Ravens after the 2016 NFL Draft.
+He was originally signed as an undrafted free agent by the Baltimore Ravens after the 2016 NFL draft.

 Early life

-Ochi was born in The Bronx on October 2, 1993 to Emmanuel and Queen Ochi, immigrants from Nigeria.
+Ochi was born in The Bronx on October 2, 1993, to Emmanuel and Queen Ochi, immigrants from Nigeria.
 At an early age, he became a fan of the New York Giants, studying great pass rushers like Michael Strahan and Osi Umenyiora.
 His parents wanted him to focus on his studies, and did not let him play football until his sophomore year of high school, when he finally convinced them to allow him to try out for the school team.

 He also lived with an aunt in Nigeria from the ages of 9 to 12.

-High school career

 Ochi attended Valley Stream Central High School, where he played football and ran track.
 As a junior, he recorded 57 tackles and 8.5 sacks.
 As a senior, he recorded 72 tackles and 11 sacks.
 He was an All-New York State, All-Nassau County and All-Long Island selection.
 He ranked forth in MSG Varsity's top 100 players on Long Island.
 He also played for Long Island in the Outback Steakhouse Empire Challenge.